Academy Sports + Outdoors: 1990s

 By 1990, Academy had grown to 18 stores.
 At that time, it was selling more cowboy boots than any other chain in the United States.
 It also began a period of more rapid expansion, jumping to 34 stores by 1995, the year after it first moved into two adjoining states.
 It opened its first store outside Texas in Edmond, Oklahoma, in June 1994, then added a store in Lafayette, Louisiana, the following November, thus ending the company's exclusive Texas identity.
+In 1997, Arthur's son, David Gochman, became CEO.

-Academy's roots remain in Texas, though, and the epicenter of the company's business always has been the greater Houston area.
-Almost half of its stores are located there, as are the company headquarters and its distribution facility.
+Academy's roots remain in Texas, though, and the epicenter of the company's business has always been the greater Houston area.
+Almost half of its stores are located there, along with the company's headquarters and distribution facility.
 As it has expanded beyond its home base, Academy has sought "hot-market" locales, places that from market analysis offered the promise of high-volume sales.
-The result has been that it has never had to close one of its new stores, all of which have been profitable since their first day of operation.
+The result has been that it has never had to close one of its new stores, all of which have been profitable since their opening day.

-David Gochman, the founder's son and Chinese-studies graduate from Harvard and University of Texas law-school graduate, joined Academy in 1995 on a full-time basis.
-By that time, his father, then 65, had built Academy into a $350 million retail chain and was ready to turn control of the business over to his 30-year-old son.
-David Gochman initially served as vice-president of store operations and general counsel, but in the following year he succeeded his father as Academy's chairman, president, and CEO.
+David Gochman, the founder's son and a graduate of Harvard in Chinese studies and the University of Texas Law School, joined Academy in 1995 on a full-time basis.
+By that time, his father, then 65, had built Academy into a $350 million retail chain and was ready to hand over control of the business to his 30-year-old son.
+David Gochman initially served as vice-president of store operations and general counsel, but in the following year, he succeeded his father as Academy's chairman, president, and CEO.

 In 1996, Academy expanded into Alabama.
 In 1998, it opened its first Florida location.
 In 1999, it expanded in Mississippi and Tennessee.